jlroland/heart-health/README.md

 ![Confusion matrix at threshold 0.5 for logistic regression with oversampling](img/cf_log_upsample_limited.png)

+## What I Learned

+Data quality is the first underlying concern.
+Even when surveys are highly-structured and planned carefully, there is plenty of room for error and missing values.
+Survey data was used in building this model because it is publicly available, but I suspect the model could be improved by using data from targeted medical research (which is usually restricted from public use).

+Class imbalance is the enemy and must be destroyed!
+The first models I trained were inclined to predict that no individuals were high-risk.
+Implementing a resampling scheme when imbalance exists, whether it's undersampling the majority, oversampling the minority or SMOTE, will greatly benefit the training of the model.
+This is especially true when you would prefer to skew your error toward false positives rather than false negatives.

+Be mindful of the practical application of the model.
+This helps you judge which metrics to use in evaluating potential models--in this case, recall was more important than log loss or AUC because false negatives are especially costly.
+It will also guide you in deciding what trade-offs are acceptable.
+In this case, health professionals would need to be involved in deciding the acceptable threshold at which the false negatives are low enough to justify the corresponding increase in false positives; the costs associated with these types of error are not equivalent.

 ### Check out the website for your own prediction

 Coming Soon!